 Don't despair if luck isn't on your side during your time in Reykjavik and conditions don't align for seeing the northern lights in person.

 You can enjoy the northern lights show at the Perlan Planetarium to experience the aurora magic in a comfortable indoor setting.
-The show is also very informative, explains the science behind the phenomenon, and delves into the folklore it has inspired.
+The show is also very informative, explaining the science behind the phenomenon and delving into the folklore it has inspired.

 Or you could visit The Aurora Reykjavik Northern Lights Center, which is entirely dedicated to the northern lights.
 It offers information about contemporary research and takes a deep dive into its cultural history.
 Interactive exhibits make this an engaging and educational visit for all ages.